 Trees and Shrubs

-Denali National Park is located north of sixty-one degrees north latitude.
-There are only a handful of tree species that are able to grow and reproduce naturally this far north.
+Denali s north of sixty-one degrees north latitude.
+Because of this, there are only a handful of tree species that are able to grow and reproduce naturally this far north.
 In fact, if you go a few hundred kilometers even further to the north, you will reach the arctic tundra biome, where there are virtually no trees at all.
 There are eight species of trees that occur in Denali National Park.
 Three of these are coniferous (cone-producing) plants from the pine family (black spruce, white spruce and larch) and the other five are flowering plants from the willow and birch plant families (quaking aspen, balsam poplar, black cottonwood, paper birch and Alaska birch).

 Like trees, shrubs are also woody plants, but shrubs tend to be shorter than trees when mature, and have multiple stems that are smaller in diameter as compared to the single, larger stem (or "bole") that characterizes tree species.
 Shrubs are very abundant in Denali, including many of the areas often frequented by visitors along the park road.
 Shrubs are widespread on the landscape of the park, and are absent from only the highest alpine areas, and from only some of the very wettest wetland plant communities.
 Shrubs tend to occur most abundantly in subalpine regions where trees are less common, in riparian areas along streams, (where many species of willows and alders like to grow).
 Shrubs are also common in the understory of some of the boreal forest types in the park.
 There are a few species of shrubs that occur above the elevation where trees are absent from the landscape, even at elevations up to 5,000 feet.